Wall Street lauds Celgene's $7.2 billion Receptos buy

-Celgene Corp's (CELG.O) effort to reduce dependence on its flagship cancer drug through the $7.2 billion (4.6 billion pounds) bet on Receptos Inc's RCPT.O potential blockbuster drug won the backing of Wall Street.
+Celgene Corp's (CELG.O) effort to reduce dependence on its flagship cancer drug through the $7.2 billion bet on Receptos Inc's RCPT.O potential blockbuster drug won the backing of Wall Street.

 Shares of Celgene and Receptos rose as much as 11 percent to record highs on Wednesday.